Marine ecology, impacts of climate change, environmental action.

 Over the course of the week, students will explore coral reefs and mangroves, assessing the collective impacts of global climate change, human interaction, and extreme weather events.

-A large portion of our time will be spent outdoors during the program.
+A large portion of time will be spent outdoors.
 Students can expect a moderate level of physical activity every day, and should be ready to participate in outdoor activities in all temperatures and weather conditions (rain, humidity, wind, heat), even if we are experiencing a particularly cold or hot season.
-The average high temperature in the Florida Keys is 89 degrees Fahrenheit.
-The average low temperature is 80 degrees Fahrenheit.
-We will take regular breaks and limit sun exposure, but students are expected bring sun protection essentials such as water bottles, hats, and cover-ups.
+Students will take regular breaks and limit sun exposure, but are expected bring sun protection essentials such as water bottles, hats, and cover-ups.

 Students will be staying in dormitory-style housing at the MarineLab.
-Students will be housed with 3-12 peers, separated by gender, and will sleep on separate mattresses in bunk beds.
-Students should bring a pillow, sleeping bag or extra-long twin bed sheets and blanket.
-The facility is air-conditioned.
+Students will be housed with 3-12 peers, separated by gender identity, and will sleep in bunk beds.
+Staff lives on site and is available to the students 24 hours a day for support and supervision.
+The MarineLab campus is also a gated facility.

 The MarineLab also has indoor classrooms and labs, a recreation center, indoor bathrooms, a cafeteria, and areas to relax or play games during free time.
 The classrooms, cafeteria, and dormitories are all air conditioned.